*Memo:

-str() can create a string with or without many kinds of objects or can decode a bytes-like object as shown below:
+str() can create a string with or without many types of values or can decode a byte string to a string as shown below:

 - The 1st argument is